We launched rehearsals for Fun Home on Tuesday and I thought it would be fun to introduce you to the cast with photos taken by me!

 Alexa Shaheen (Small Alison Understudy) is a 13-year-old eighth grader at Lakeridge Junior High.
 She's recently performed in Portland Opera's Tosca and The Magic Flute, Lady Larken in Once Upon a Mattress at French Woods Festival of the Performing Arts and Tina Denmark in Ruthless!
 The Musical for Stumptown Stages, and several roles at Lakewood Theatre Company.

 Portland Center Stage at The Armory inspires our community by bringing stories to life in unexpected ways.
 It is the largest theater company in Portland and among the top 20 regional theaters in the country.
-Established in 1988 as a branch of the Oregon Shakespeare Festival, the company became independent in 1994 and has been under the leadership of Artistic Director Chris Coleman since 2000.
+Established in 1988 as a branch of the Oregon Shakespeare Festival, the company became independent in 1994.
 Around 150,000 visitors attend The Armory annually to enjoy a mix of classical, contemporary and world premiere productions, along with the annual JAW: A Playwrights Festival, and a variety of high quality education and community programs.
 Home to two theaters, The Armory was the first building on the National Register of Historic Places — and the first performing arts venue in the country — to achieve a LEED Platinum rating.